Why do I need to buy insurance?

 What kinds of risks do college students face?

-College students face many new risks as they head off to school: theft of personal property, auto accidents due to driving long distances, and risks related to attending and giving parties.
+College students face many new risks as they head off to school: theft of personal property, auto accidents due to driving long distances, and risks related to attending and hosting parties.

 How extensive are these risks?